Consumer Medicine Information

 If you accidentally put several drops in your eye, immediately rinse your eye with warm water.

-If you think that you or anyone else may have swallowed Xalatan, immediately telephone your doctor or the Australian Poisons Information Centre (telephone 131 126) or the New Zealand National Poisons Information Centre (telephone 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at your nearest hospital.
+one else may have swallowed Xalatan, immediately telephone your doctor or the Australian Poisons Information Centre (telephone 131 126) or the New Zealand National Poisons Information Centre (telephone 0800 POISON or 0800 764 766) for advice, or go to Accident and Emergency at your nearest hospital.
 Do this even if there are no signs of discomfort or poisoning.

 While you are using Xalatan